 When you start sewing, you’ll realize that there’s a lot of extra thread piling up on your sewing desk.
-I created an easy, beginner thread catcher pattern to hold all of your discarded thread tails.
+In this post, I’ll show you how to make an easy thread catcher to hold all of your discarded thread tails.
+This post contains a free pattern and tutorial for a thread catcher.
 You’ll need 10 squares total, so that leaves you with 32 extras squares from this charm pack, which consists of Victorian textile designer William Morris’ designs.

 Disclosure: This post contains affiliate links, which means I may receive a percentage if you make a purchase using these links.
 I only link to things I like and use!

 - William Morris Earthly Paradise Charm Pack

 - 1 package 1/2″ bias tape in a complementary color